luciferreeves/temp_pred_arima/README.md

 ## Automate Above Processes

-You can also run [initial_setup.py](initial_setup.py) and these files will be downloaded automatically.
+You can also run [initial_setup.py](initial_setup.py) and files listed in the [Getting Files](#getting-files) section will be downloaded automatically.
 If you are missing any dependencies, then those would be installed automatically as well.

 To do so, run the following command: